jpetazzo/intro-to-docker/slides/Working_With_Volumes/Body.md

 * If a container is started with the ``--read-only`` flag, the volume will still be writable (unless the volume is a read-only volume).

-<!SLIDE printonly>
+---
+class: extra-details

-# Volumes can be shared across containers
+## Volumes can be shared across containers

 You can start a container with *exactly the same volumes* as another one.